-How much US Loan funding am I eligible for?
+How much US Direct Loan funding am I eligible for?

-You are eligible to borrow up to the amount of your cost of attendance minus other resources you may be receiving including scholarships.
-The cost of attendance for international students at UBC typically ranges from $20,000 - $40,000 and is a number set by the government to include your tuition and fees as well as living expenses.
-The maximum funding also depends on your degree type and year.
-UBC can not certify you for funding that exceeds either your particular cost of attendance OR the loan maximums set by the US Government.
+You are eligible to borrow up to your full cost of attendance.
+Additional funding from other resources (eg. scholarships, loans) you may be receiving will be substracted from the total amount you're able to borrow.
+The cost of attendance, including living costs typically ranges from $20,000 - $40,000 for international students at UBC.
+Your maximum funding also depends on your degree and year level.
+UBC can not certify you for funding that exceeds either your cost of attendance or the loan maximums set by the US Department of Education.

-Do loan maximums apply to each term or each year?
+Do Direct Loan maximums apply to each term or each year?

 What type of funding can I apply for?

-You can apply for Direct Loans, which include Direct Subsidized and Direct Unsubsidized , Grad PLUS and Parent PLUS funding.
+You can apply for Direct Loans, which may include Direct Subsidized and Direct Unsubsidized, Grad PLUS and Parent PLUS funding, depending on your personal eligibility.
 Undergraduate students may be eligible for Direct Subsidized funding, while graduate students are only eligible for Direct Unsubsidized funding.

-Can I get Pell Grants or Perkings Loans?
+Can I get Pell Grants or Perkins Loans?

-Unfortunately, no. US students attending foreign institutions are not eligible to receive these types of Federal aid per US Department of Education regulations.
+UBC is considered a foreign school and US students attending foreign institutions are not eligible to receive these types of Federal aid.

 When should I apply for my Direct Loan?